 The LADO should be informed within one working day of all allegations that come to the employer's attention or that are made directly to the police.
 The role of LADO is to be involved in the management and oversight of allegations against people who work with children.
 They are not responsible for undertaking investigations.
-They can provide advice and guidance to the OOSC.
+They can provide advice and guidance to the setting.

-It is to be noted that Gloucestershire LADO service do not deal with allegations re bullying, unless there is clear evidence that it is by an adult working with children.
-Parental complaints need to follow St Joseph's Nympsfield Out Of School Club's complaints procedure as do any general dissatisfaction with the OOSC/team or individual.
+It is to be noted that Gloucestershire LADO service do not deal with allegations re bullying , unless there is clear evidence that it is by an adult working with children.
+Parental complaints need to follow St Joseph's Pre-school's complaints policy as do any general dissatisfaction with the setting/team or individual3.